nasa/cumulus/docs/features/backup_and_restore.md

 terraform import {module_name}.aws_rds_cluster.cumulus <new cluster identifier>
 ```

-#### 4. Update module `terraform.tfvars` such that the cluster_identifier variable matches the *new* database cluster.
+#### 4. Update module `terraform.tfvars` such that the cluster_identifier variable matches the *new* database cluster

 #### 5. Run a terraform plan.   ***Be very careful*** to ensure that the `module.rds_cluster.aws_rds_cluster.cumulus` resource is not being recreated as this will wipe the postgres database.
-You should expect to see the cluster be modified, not replaced, and the rds_login secret *version* will be replaced, as the host name will change.
+You should expect to see the cluster be modified, not replaced, and the rds_login secret *version* will be replaced, as the host name will change

    Once everything looks acceptable, run: